TESS Stellar Rotation up to 80 days in the Southern Continuous Viewing Zone: Rotation Periods of TESS Stars

-The other edge is in rotation period and occurs at roughly 27 days.
-While slow rotators tend to be less active than fast rotators at fixed temperature, the spot modulation amplitudes at which we expect to lose detections vary in period across temperature.
+Since the TESS-SPOC sample spans a wider range in temperature than our TASOC sample, we will focus our main discussion of the period distribution on the TESS-SPOC sample. {First, we note an apparent edge} in rotation period that occurs at roughly 27 days.
+While slow rotators tend to be less active than fast rotators at a fixed temperature, the spot modulation amplitudes at which we expect to lose detections vary in period across temperature.
 In other words, a period detection edge produced by astrophysical variability should not be flat.
-Rather, the 27-day detection edge is likely related to the 27-day sector length in TESS.
+Rather, the 27-day detection edge is likely {caused by the stitching of the 27-day light curves}.
 Without a reliable absolute flux calibration in each sector, stitching sector light curves together can destroy coherent signals longer than 27 days in period.
 While we include sector-to-sector stitching in all our training sets, the 27-day edge suggests that the training sets do not fully capture the sector effects in TESS, or at the very least the sector effects make period estimates much less certain beyond 27 days.